This Day In Music: March 5

 March 5, 2000 ~ Country singer, songwriter Gabby Barrett born in Munhall, Pennsylvania, USA ~ Reached third place in the 16th season of American Idol, aired on ABC in 2018.
 Best known for her single I Hope, which reached the Billboard Hot 100 top 10 and topped Billboard's country chart in 2019.
 Released her full-length debut album, Goldmine, in 2020

-March 5, 1982 ~ Singer, fiddler, songwriter Amanda Shires born in Lubbock, Texas, USA ~ Formed Highwomen, teaming up with Brandi Carlisle, Maren Morris, and Natalie Hemby.
+March 5, 1982 ~ Singer, fiddler, songwriter Amanda Shires born in Lubbock, Texas, USA ~ Formed Highwomen, teaming up with Brandi Carlile, Maren Morris, and Natalie Hemby.
 Also worked with Thrift Store Cowboys, Jason Isbell, Rod Picott, Devotchka, Chris Isaak, Todd Snider, Justin Townes Earle, Gillian Welch, David Rawlings, John Prine, Neal Casal, Shovels & Rope, Cory Branan, American Aquarium, Tommy Emmanuel, and Blackberry Smoke

 March 5, 1971 ~ Edward Lee Knight, commonly known as rapper Big Ed, born in Richmond, California, USA ~ Member of rap group TRU, appearing on the albums Who's Da Killer, Understanding The Criminal Mind and True.
 Guested on numerous albums throughout the 1990s including Master P's 99 Ways To Die, Silkk The Shocker's The Shocker and Unlady Like.
 As a solo artist best known for his 1998 The Assassin debut album ~ Knight passed away in 2001